ComcastSamples/pwa-starter-kit/redux-and-state-management.md

 #### Exercises!

 {:.instructions}
-Here are two updates to make to our counter in my-view2.js:
+Here are two updates to make to our counter in my-view2.js (the same ones we did without Redux, but this time we'll do it WITH Redux):

 {:.instructions}
 1) Add a "Reset" button that resets the "clicked" and "value" counters to `0`.